kevin-omini/DevOps/README.md

 ### Task II: Deploying the Node.js App to Kubernetes

-To deploy the Node.js App to the Kubernetes cluster created in Task 1, follow these steps:
+To deploy the Node.js App to the Kubernetes cluster created in Task I, follow these steps:
 1. Log in to your [DockerHub](https://hub.docker.com/) account
 2. Dockerize the application by creating a Dockerfile in the application root directory
 3. Build and push the application image by running the following commands in the root directory of your project: